-Bass are among the top sport fish in the world as they're easy to catch and ideal for even new fishermen.
+Bass are among the top sport fish in the world as they are easy to catch and ideal for even new fishermen.
 Once hooked, they become quite furious, and few things can compare to seeing a trophy-sized bass breaching the surface with its gills flared and big mouth open.

 Fortunately, bass aren't too picky because they consume almost anything smaller than them in their native habitat. numerous live baits work well, and every angler's tackle box will undoubtedly have numerous lures that will quickly capture their interest.